 , and rungit commit -S

-, use your previously created GPG key to create a GPG signed commit.- If you have already committed, run
+, use your previously created GPG key to create a GPG signed commit.-

 git commit --amend -S